soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 ---

-# Beautifying Our Personal Site
+# Beautifying My Personal Site

 Today we'll have a little fun as we dive into the process of getting my personal website up to snuff.
-It has been a long time since I first created it, and I like to think I've come a long way since then.
-While I will be updating it, I will also simplify our site to better suit the tone I am going for.
+It has been a couple of years since I first created it, and I like to think I've come a long way since then!
+The goal was to trim the fat, keep it lightweight, and craft a minimal-style design that feels more like "me".
+I'm calling it my digital oasis.

 I'll slice up our journey into three distinct chapters detailing how I brought my vision to life, creating a shiny new thing for us to marvel at 🥳.